 hooks for spoons.
 Replacement single hooks for spoons have horizontal

 eyes.
-Replacement hooks for plugs have vertical eyes.
+Replacement hooks for plugs have vertical eyes (ie, in the same plane as the hook bend).
 However, if you

-add a second split ring, as seen in the photo above, you could use the same horizontal eyed replacement
+add a second split ring, as seen in the photo above, you could use a replacement spoon hook on a plug.

 The plugs draw strikes from some very impressive fish.
 Despite having only a single barbless hook rather than the two trebles, the plugs still hook and hold quite well.

-As with the spoons that have barbless hooks, the plugs with the replacement single barbless hooks often come out by themselves once you get the fish into the net.
+As with the spoons, the plugs with the replacement single barbless hooks often will come out by themselves as soon as you get the fish into the net.

-Replacing hooks on the plugs is straightforward although it is not as easy as on the spoons, and is not always painless (even with split ring pliers).
+Replacing hooks on plugs is straightforward although it is not as easy as on spoons, and it is not always painless (even with split ring pliers).
 To me it is worth it though.

 ________________